 As insurance professionals, the protection of client data must be a critical consideration when selecting technology solutions.

-By Kitty Ambers in NU Property Casual 360
+By Kitty Ambers in NU Property Casualty 360

 Strategies, guidelines and protocols for reopening America post-coronavirus shutdowns are hitting headlines on both micro- and macro-levels.
 Every business and organization imaginable, from churches to salons, must rethink and retool how they connect and interact with patrons as well as the greater public.